Madison County

 Madison County school enrollment varies 5.8× across entities

 Madison County school enrollment ranges from 303 students (lowest) to 1,770 students (highest), a spread of 1,467 students.
-That relatively narrow ratio reflects an unusually homogeneous campus portfolio — most districts have a wider mix of school sizes.
+That relatively narrow ratio reflects an unusually homogeneous campus portfolio, most districts have a wider mix of school sizes.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data

-student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment — districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment, districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Values this far above typical often signal acute resource constraints or a structurally different scale than most peers — worth reading alongside the underlying counts, not the ratio alone.

 Source: NCES Civil Rights Data Collection NCES Civil Rights Data Collection